We are committed to providing an accessible user experience for all website visitors.

 This nighttime projection show only appears at certain times of the year when the park is open late, such as summer, between Thanksgiving and New Year's, and sometimes spring break.
 The shows can vary but all include music projections, pyrotechnics and a little bit of magic.
 Hop over to our Best Viewing of the Nighttime Lights At Hogwarts Castle post to learn more.

-As of Feb.
-17, 2023, Super Nintendo World joins our list of what-not-to miss at Universal Studios Hollywood.
-Grab a Power-Up Band and enter a real-life Super Mario Bros. video game (through a warp Pipe!) that is this colorful new land.
-You can become one of the characters in the game.
-Interacts with colorful animatronic scenery with spinning gold coins, boxes with question marks and more.
+Super Nintendo World joined our list of what-not-to-miss at Universal Studios Hollywood in 2023.
+Grab a Power-Up Band and enter a real-life Super Mario Bros. video game (through a warp pipe!)
+While in this land, you will feel as though you've become one of the many beloved characters from the Mushroom Kingdom, or Mario himself!
+Interact with colorful animatronic scenery with spinning gold coins, question mark boxes and more.

 Butterbeer in the Wizarding World